int128/gradle-ssh-plugin/user-guide.md

 apply plugin: 'ssh'
 ```

-The plugin is available on Maven Central repository so no installation is needed.
+The plugin is available on Maven Central repository.
 Gradle will fetch the plugin from Internet.